WhoTargetsMe/ad-transparency-standards/implement.md

 - `AD_IMAGE_URLS`: Link(s) to the image(s) used in the ad.
 - `AD_MEDIA_URLS`: Link(s) to the media files used in the ad.
 - `AD_URLS`: The URLs used in the ad.
+- `AD_AUTOMATION`: What, if any, features of the ad were automated/automatically generated?
+- `AD_AUTOMATION_TEST_RESULT`: How did this ad perform relative to others it was tested against?

 ### `ad/group`